Early in my career, I was given “The Elements of Style” by Strunk and White as a gift.

 Growing Repetition & Diminished Quality.

 This week, the literary magazine Granta published Jamir Nazir’s “The Serpent in the Grove” as a Commonwealth Foundation Short Story Prize finalist.
-Despite being praised by Granta’s judges for its “precise yet richly evocative” language, readers noticed odd metaphors carrying the hallmarks of AI:
+Despite its praise from Granta’s judges for “precise yet richly evocative” language, readers noticed some odd metaphors bearing the hallmarks of AI:

 “The girl smiled like sunrise over a sink.”